-- Better pay and benefits: childcare workers' salaries are far below the income needed to meet a household's basic needs.
-Most Early Childhood professionals likely live below the federal poverty level. - Recruit and support students to meet the demand for ECE: the number of students completing degrees in early childhood or elementary education is steadily declining. - Support the Early Childhood workforce and job security. - Increased security and safety in schools.
-Including talking about difficult issues like racism. - More bilingual teachers.
+- Better pay and benefits: early childhood professionals' salaries are far below the income needed to meet a household's basic needs.
+Most Early Childhood professionals likely live below the federal poverty level. - Recruit and support students to meet the demand for ECE: the number of students completing degrees in early childhood or elementary education is steadily declining. - More bilingual teachers.